1870/71

 Silver spoon with monogram, 1872

-By the time the war against France broke out, Alsfeld was already connected to the telegraph network, and with the rail connection, it now also had access to modern communications and transportation networks.
-At the same time, warfare had changed: Following the Prussian model, the troops consisted, in addition to the traditional formations, of the Landwehr, which served as a reserve army in peacetime and is considered a predecessor of general conscription.
-With new weapons technology and the use of railroads for troop transport, lengthy troop marches, which had been a heavy burden on Alsfeld at the beginning of the 19th century, were now a thing of the past.
+When the war against France broke out, Alsfeld was already connected to the telegraph network, and with the new railway connection, the city now had access to modern communication and transport networks.
+At the same time, warfare had changed: following the Prussian model, the troops consisted of traditional formations as well as the Landwehr (militia), which served as a reserve army in peacetime and is considered a precursor to general conscription.
+With new weapons technology and the use of the railway for troop transport, the lengthy marches of troops through the city, which had heavily burdened Alsfeld at the beginning of the 19th century, became a thing of the past.